ariacorrente/kdeServiceMenuOpensubtitles/README.md

 ## Changelog ##

+- 2017-04-24: specified python2 as interpreter, fixed --geometry parameter not supported by current kdialog, added a progress bar for the login phase, fixed info about installation paths in the readme and removed the installation and uninstallation script because they where not reliable for KDE5.
 - 2015-08-13: fix detection of missing dependency.
 The script is working fine in KDE5.
 - 2015-03-12: add a real user agent authorized by [OpenSubtitles.org][0] so the